LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

 If working as a standalone Access Point, connect the phone/tablet to the defined network and start "192.168.4.1" in the browser.
 If working as WLAN client, determine the DHCP IP address using the Arduino Serial Monitor (or other IDE) and start your browser with that IP address.

-This should give you a screen as per below on your phone/tablet
+This should give you a screen as per below on your phone/tablet.
+A flashing red dot in the title bar indicates connection established with the Wemos.

 ![Picture1](https://github.com/LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/blob/main/IMG_1254.PNG)